yoyoberenguer/NE555-timer-/README.md

 v- = 2/3 * Vcc
 v- = 3.334V
 ```
-These two voltages will be used with a capacitor charge and discharge, 1/3 Vcc and 2/3vcc will be the voltage extremum during
+These two voltages will be used to control the charge and discharge of the external capacitor C.
-the charge and discharge of the capacitor C through the resistors (RA & RB)
+1/3 Vcc and 2/3 vcc will be the voltage minimum and maximum during the charge and discharge of the capacitor C
+through the resistors (RA & RB).

+### Comparators U1A & U1B
+We are using the IC AS358 in open loop to behave like a comparator.
+The AS358 is a (low power dual operational
+amplifuers that can operates with a wide ranges of power supply voltages (in single supply mode 3v - 36V).
+It as also a low input bias current of 20nA and low input offset voltages of 2mv, for those reasons a single
+AS358 is used in the diagram for U1A & U1B.
+The voltage supplied to the comparator is 0 - 5V and the output state will remain within the same range.
+- Output is high (+5V) when V+ > V-
+- Output is low (0v) when v+ < V-